Psalms For Life

 The beauty of unity

 David saw unity as of the utmost importance.
-Jesus, likewise, prayed that his people might be truly one.
-Yet Christians and churches today are so often no less divided than godless society around them.
+Jesus, likewise, prayed that his followers might be truly one.
+Yet sadly, Christians and churches today are often no less divided than their society around them.

 A song of ascents.
 A David song.